-Research has indicated that the subpopulation at greatest risk for homicide victimization was, and continues to be, young urban minority males, who were killed with guns (Blumstein & Rosenfeld, 1998).
+Research has indicated that the subpopulation at greatest risk for homicide victimization was, and continues to be, young urban minority (African American) males, who were killed with guns (Blumstein & Rosenfeld, 1998).
 Most aspects of these findings hold true for The Bahamas considering the murder victim's profile.
-The murder victim profile during the study period was a single employed, Bahamian male between ages 26-35, residing in the Southeastern Division with a prior criminal record.
+The murder victim profile during the study period was a young Bahamian male between ages 18-25, with a prior criminal record.
 This profile has remained virtually unchanged for the last 15 years (Hanna, 2005).